Neocky/IT-Security-for-Humans/README.md

-# IT Security Guidelines for Humans 💂‍
+# :guard: IT Security Guidelines for Humans
 > This repository will teach sytem administrators in an understandable language `IT Security Guidelines` to protect
 > their systems.